 Multinational corporations are increasingly looking for senior finance professionals to have international experience on their CV.
 Is it therefore time to consider a move overseas?

 In our increasingly globalised workplace, international experience, without a doubt, stands out on a CV.
 What is more, a move overseas can be an enriching experience for yourself and your family.

 However, uprooting your life and moving overseas creates numerous challenges both personally and professionally.
 It is therefore not a decision that should be taken lightly.

 What reasons then should lead treasury professionals to take the decision to move overseas and how can they make sure that this move is successful?
 International career coach and Psychologist, Wendy Kendall tells all.

-According to Kendell, the main reason that people look to head overseas during their career is to ensure their career path continues on an upward trajectory.
+According to Kendall, the main reason that people look to head overseas during their career is to ensure their career path continues on an upward trajectory.
 Indeed, in recent years, international experience has moved from a nice to have, to a must have for some companies when looking to promote people to senior management and executive positions.

 “Global corporates are increasingly taking a long-term perspective on their talent pipelines,” she says.
 “And given that they are global businesses, they want staff in leadership roles that have an international outlook and experience.
 If you want to get ahead in your career it should be something that you are considering.”